mminl-de/interscore/README.md

 # Interscore
 An overlay for OBS Studio that displays scores and other info about streamed sports games.

-## TODO
+## TODO new

-- improve UX:
+### lessons from last use
-	- swapping key binding after teamswitches
+	- dont swap keybinding for teams after teamswitches
-	- time is a number for itself:
+	- time as a nummer für sich:
+		- proper time reset
-		- properly reset time
+		- time is paused after setting by default
 		- proper time input
-		- when setting time, it's paused by default
-	- widgets ofc
+	- finish other widgets
-	- connecting
+	- (easier WS connection)
-	- not having to spam ii to update stuff
+	- dont spam ii to update scoreboard

+### frontend
+- animations:
+    - ingame bar opening and closing
+    - players list spawning
+    - table spawning

-### rentnerend layout
+### rentnerend
+- play sound when timer runs out
+- 7-min-button reading the seven from json (no hardcoding)
 - public window:
 	- playing teams
 	- score
 	- time
-	- colors :D
+	- colors
+	- (other widgets between games)
 - private window:
-	- same as public window
+	- same as public (except other widgets)
 	- deal yellow and red cards
-	- pause time
+	- pause time button
+- Feedback/Suggestions Site + Widget FINAL

-### old
+### backend
-- graceful Ctrl-C handling
+- (graceful Ctrl-C handling)
-- `README.md`:
+- save to json
+- Sollten wir immer wieder den Tunierstate zwischenspeichern, falls das Programm aus irgendwelchen Gründen mal geschlossen werden sollte?
+In dem Zug, könnte man dann auch alles als JSON als Input definieren, so dass man auch manuell was ändern könnte und dann die JSON vom Programm reloaded wird.
+(Grundskizze in input.json)
+- FINAL abstract program so it's applicable for other games
+- ENSURE `n` and `p` work
+- `+` and `-` functionality (add/remove seconds)

+### readme
 - context about what (and why) this is
 - describe the backend
-- design decisions:
-    - bar layout
-- user API:
-    - data:
-        - team names and playing teams
-        - timer
-        - keeping results
-    - FINAL dealing red and yellow cards
-    - colors and other style elements
-- real time bar countdown
-- FINAL animations:
-    - ingame bar opening and closing
-    - players list spawning
-    - table spawning
+- describe the rentnerend (both windows)

+### meta
+- Rauskriegen wer Feld und Außenspieler ist
 - How does the tiebreak work?
-- Farben für die Vereine raussuchen
-- Backend: Sollten wir immer wieder den Tunierstate zwischenspeichern, falls das Programm aus irgendwelchen Gründen mal geschlossen werden sollte?
-In dem Zug, könnte man dann auch alles als JSON als Input definieren, so dass man auch manuell was ändern könnte und dann die JSON vom Programm reloaded wird.
-(Grundskizze in input.json)
-- Feedback/Suggestions Site + Widget FINAL
-- Rauskriegen wer Feld und Außenspieler ist
-- FINAL abstract program to be applicable for other games:
-	- i.e. not harcoding player roles
+- find colors for teams

 ## Included info on different scenes/moments in stream
 ### FINAL Start of game/halftime